-A third study done out of the University of York suggests that a single glance of a person’s face for just 33 to 100 milliseconds is enough for them to form a first impression.
+A third study done by the University of York suggests that a single glance of a person’s face for just 33 to 100 milliseconds is enough for them to form a first impression.
 This study was based on 126 university students and found only slight additions to their first impressions in the time between 100 and 500 milliseconds.
 Meaning that they had mostly made their mind up about the person in front of them prior to 100 milliseconds.

 Personally, I often refer to a study conducted by NYU that showcases up to eleven assumptions that might be made by someone within seven seconds – obviously depending on the occasion.
 However, as I had the great pleasure to meet Dr. Solomon once in person, he shared with me how this study has been misused by many — making it a point that it takes EXACTLY this amount of time and that it’s EXACTLY those eleven assumptions.
 However, according to him, there is just no research that specifically quantifies it to be these 11 decisions in only 7 seconds.
-It’s a great example of how subject matter expert misuse studies to prove their own point.
+It’s a great example of how subject matter experts misuse studies to prove their own point.

 Also while many of these studies will test by showing people photos of strangers and seeing how long they take to rate certain characteristics, results are different by population.
-Age, gender, race, among other personal factors play HUGE roles in how somebody passes assumptions about others.
+Age, gender, and race, among other personal factors play HUGE roles in how somebody passes assumptions about others.
 That is the main reason we see differing results, simply because all of us are different in how quickly we process information.
-Simply said, all of these studies are operating with different test groups, different methods of testing, and each one is impossible to recreate in a real-life situation.
+Simply said, all of these studies are operating with different test groups, and different methods of testing, and each one is impossible to recreate in a real-life situation.

-HOWEVER, what all of the differing studies DO HAVE in common are the knowing that we do form first impressions fairly quickly, and often before we even have a chance to shake hands or speak with the person we are encountering!
+HOWEVER, what all of the differing studies DO HAVE in common is the knowing that we do form first impressions fairly quickly, and often before we even have a chance to shake hands or speak with the person we are encountering!
 Regardless of the exact number of seconds it takes, we all evaluate and jump to conclusions about people in a very short amount of time.
-We base these impressions off of people’s appearance, behavior, and communication, and nowadays also the digital footprint they leave behind.
+We base these impressions on people’s appearance, behavior, and communication, and nowadays also on the digital footprint they leave behind.
 Although we do not go into an encounter intentionally judging another, we do this subconsciously and quite effortlessly.

 Think about the hundreds or even thousands of social encounters you have every single day both in-person and online.
 Think about how quickly you assess somebody and make a decision about them.
-You often do not pay attention to how quickly this process happens in your own head but remember that this same process is happening for everybody else as well!
+You often do not pay attention to how quickly this process happens in your own head but remember that this same process is happening to everybody else as well!

 So, it is important not to take any studies out of context.
-There are several studies that have been miscommunicated in the business world to take advantage of what people want the science to say.
+There are several studies that have been miscommunicated in the business world to take advantage of what people want science to say.
 This is also true for any study related to first impressions.
 Be sure you are not basing your actions and first impression planning off of a study that’s being taken out of context and therefore is irrelevant in the real world.
 Instead of focusing on a specific AMOUNT of time, put thought into HOW you are going to make the most of each encounter.